ruairiseosamh/Fact_Checker/README.md

 ## How It Works

 ### Video Checker

+**YouTube URL mode**
 1. Paste a YouTube URL
 2. The backend extracts the video ID and fetches the transcript via `youtube-transcript-api`
 3. The transcript is sent to **Claude Opus 4.6** (with adaptive thinking) for analysis
 4. Claude returns a structured JSON report covering all 8 categories
 5. Results stream back in real time via SSE and render as a visual dashboard

+**Upload Video mode**
+1. Select a video file (MP4, WebM, MOV, AVI, MKV — up to 100 MB)
+2. The backend saves the file temporarily and uses `opencv-python` to extract 8 evenly-spaced keyframes
+3. The frames are base64-encoded and sent to Claude's vision API as image content blocks
+4. Claude analyses the visual content across all 8 categories
+5. The temp file is deleted immediately after frame extraction

+**Upload Text mode**
+1. Select a plain text file (.txt, .md, .csv, .srt, .vtt — up to 80,000 characters)
+2. The file contents are sent directly to Claude using the same transcript analysis pipeline
+3. Useful for analysing scripts, subtitles, chat logs, or any text-based content

 ### Image Analyser

+**Image URL mode**
 1. Paste a direct image URL
 2. The image is passed to Claude's **vision API** alongside the analysis prompt
 3. Claude analyses the actual visual content and returns the same structured report
 4. Results stream back and render identically to video results

+**Upload Image mode**
+1. Select an image file (JPEG, PNG, GIF, or WebP — up to 5 MB)
+2. The image is base64-encoded in the browser and sent directly to Claude's vision API
+3. Analysis and rendering are identical to URL mode

 ### Term Lookup
 1. Type a word or phrase